OwenCochell/cursepy/docs/source/advn/collection.rst

 and all their advanced features!

-This concludes the advanced tutorial for advanced capy usage.
+This concludes the advanced tutorial for advanced cursepy usage.

-If you still want more info on capy and it's components, you should check out the API reference.
+If you still want more info on cursepy and it's components, you should check out the API reference.